 Environmental Debate: Later you participate in a debate which focuses on issues of development and effects on biodiversity.
 Students are given background information and a summary of the Environmental Impact Statement (EIS) about a major resort development proposed for Cairns and then given different roles to play of community members.
 This requires evaluating projected economic, social and environmental impacts as well as proposed sustainability efforts and then arguing for or against the development.
 This is a fun way for you to get involved with all sides of an environmental debate with a real-life example that has gained significant national media attention.

-Accommodation: Your lodging for the night is in the brand-new facilities at the station.
+Accommodation: Your lodging for the night is in the new facilities at the station.
 Rooms are single gender, four- and six-bed rooms.
 These have access to a communal industrial kitchen, and an amenities block nearby provides laundry, bathroom and shower facilities.

 Nocturnal Wildlife Spotlighting Activity: Tonight with your guide you can roam the rainforest to spot the Daintree’s elusive crepuscular and nocturnal creatures as they come to life as the sun sets.
 Your guide knows what signs to look for during this spotlighting exercise, and you may have a chance to meet the Northern Brown Bandicoot, Bennett’s Tree Kangaroo, or the striped possum as it leaps onto the rainforest’s giant fan palms.